Allocation of aviation allowances in an EEA-wide Emissions Trading System

 It has to be noted, however, that between 2013-2016, according to Article 28a of Directive 2003/87/EC, as amended by Regulation (EU) No 421/2014, aircraft operators shall be issued a number of free allowances reduced in proportion to the reduction of surrender obligation provided for in the same article.

-The information on the allocations by Member States is available under the "Links" tab, and will be updated to include information from the remaining Member States.
+The information on the allocations by Member States is available under the Links tab at the top of this page.

-All legislative documents as well as the methodology describing the calculation of historical aviation emissions are available under the "Documentation" tab on top of this page.
+All legislative documents as well as the methodology describing the calculation of historical aviation emissions are available under the Documentation tab on top of this page.